itu-itis/git-fundamentals-draft-itu-itis21-sahiny20/README.md

-# :wave: The Basics of GitHub  [Modified YUSUF ŞAHİN, 150200016]
+# :wave: The Basics of GitHub [MODIFIED BY YUSUF ŞAHİN, 150200016]

 ## 🤓 Course overview and learning outcomes